sbruno/visual-mock-zendesk-api/src/docs/differences_and_not_yet_implemented.md

-I've written some known minor behavior differences.
+There are some known minor behavior differences.
 Someday maybe these can all be fixed such that visual-mock-zendesk-api acts the same as actual-zendesk.
-I've also included complexities in the api.
+In this document I also discuss complexities in the api.

 * General